memgraph/docs/cypher-manual/what-is-cypher.md

 ---
-id: what-is-cypher
+id: what-is-cypher-query-language
-title: What is Cypher
+title: What is Cypher query language
-sidebar_label: What is Cypher
+sidebar_label: What is Cypher query language
 ---

 :::info